 We met Riva at Baycrest’s Cafe Europa, where she was interviewed by Sydney Swartz, Sabrina Wasserman, and Hailey Friedrichsen in October 2013.

 Pinchas Gutter was born in Lodz and was 7 years old when the war broke out.
-After his father was brutally beaten by Nazis in Lodz, he fled with his family to what they thought was safety in Warsaw .
-Pinchas and his family were incarcerated in the Warsaw Ghetto for three and a half years until April 1943, the time of the Ghetto uprising.
+After his father was brutally beaten by Nazis in Lodz, he fled with his family to what they thought was safety in Warsaw.
+From there, Pinchas and his family were incarcerated in the Warsaw Ghetto for three and a half years – until April 1943, the time of the ghetto uprising.
 After three weeks the family was deported to the death camp, Majdanek.
 Pinchas was sent to a work camp where people were beaten, shot or worked to death.
 Towards the end of the war he was forced on a death march, which he barely survived.
-He was liberated by the Russians on 8th May 1945 and was later taken to Britain with other children for rehabilitation.
+He was liberated by the Russians on May 8,1945 and was later taken to Britain with other children for rehabilitation.
 He spoke at Crestwood for the first time in our Holocaust Conference in 2008.
+He has since visited classes and spoken to students on many occasions, including out 2012 Human Rights Symposium.
+In February 2014 Josh Zweig visited Pinchas in his home for this interview.

 Denise Hans was born June 21, 1938.
 She is the 4th of 6 children.
 Her father, Michel, and mother, Perla, came from Poland in the early 1920’s.
 When the war broke out, the round up of Jews first affected her family when her father received a “Billet Vert” asking him to go to the police station.
 But because of the birth of Denise’s sister Monique, her father was given a pass.
 When it was time to go back, he stayed hidden, until the Gestapo found him and several other family members, shipping them to Auschwitz.
 Denise’s mom went to the OSE to look for a place for all the children to stay.
 At first, all 8 kids were together on a farm, then they were separated into different families and eventually the 6 girls were sent to live in a convent.
 They lived there until their mother was able to take them back home in 1948.
 Denise’s story exposes the powerful emotions of an eloquent Child Survivor.
 She spoke to Crestwood students Katherine Charness, Lindsey Swartzman, and So Hee Pyo in early 2011, and in 2012 she visited us again, sitting down with Antony Cook and Sarah Mainprize.